Walk and Talk

 The walk is conducted at your pace and can include as many rest stops as needed

 Alternative walks can be arranged upon request.
+If walking isn't your thing, sitting is an option too.

 By participating in a Walk and Talk session you agree to the Waiver of Liability and Risk.